sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 This sample is ready-to-use.
 We provide:

-- Instructions for setup with SambaStudio or Sambaverse.
+- Instructions for setup with SambaStudio.
 - Instructions for running the model as is.
 - Instructions for customizing the model.
 - A video overview of the setup process: